cockroachdb/docs/v21.1/configure-logs.md

 This page describes how to configure CockroachDB logs with the [`--log` flag](cockroach-start.html#logging) and a [YAML payload](#yaml-payload).
 Most logging behaviors are configurable, including:

-- The [logging sinks](#configure-logging-sinks) that output logs to different locations, including over the network.
+- The [log sinks](#configure-log-sinks) that output logs to different locations, including over the network.
 - The [logging channels](logging-overview.html#logging-channels) that are mapped to each sink.
-- The [format](logformats.html) used by the log messages.
+- The [format](log-formats.html) used by the log messages.
 - The [redaction](#redact-logs) of log messages.

 For examples of how these settings can be used in practice, see [Logging Use Cases](logging-use-cases.html).

 {{site.data.alerts.callout_info}}
 The logging flags previously used with `cockroach` commands are now deprecated.
 Instead, use the YAML definitions as described below.
-The [default logging configuration](#default-logging-configuration) uses YAML settings that are backward-compatible with v20.2 and earlier.
+The [default logging configuration](#default-logging-configuration) uses YAML settings that are backward-compatible with the log files used in v20.2 and earlier.
 {{site.data.alerts.end}}

 ## Flag